IndieMasco/TechEdSoftwareDeveloper021/week4/render-and-supabase/READme.md

 });
 ```

-- Step 5 - Withing the .env file you will want to add
+- Step 5 - Within the .env file you will want to add

   - DATABASE_URL= (**LOOK AT STEP 6**)
   - DATABASE_PASSWORD= (This will be the password you let supabase generate for you)